SyncfusionExamples/How-to-customize-the-Indicator-Stroke-Thickness-in-.NET-MAUI-TabView/README.md

 ### IndicatorStrokeThickness support in .NET MAUI TabView

-The `IndicatorStrokeThickness` property allows you to customize the thickness of the indicator stroke in the TabView control
+The `IndicatorStrokeThickness` property allows you to customize the thickness of the indicator stroke in the TabView control.

 The following code example illustrate how to Customize IndicatorStrokeThickness in SfTabView.